Stacked Bar Chart

 Inductive reasoning and deductive reasoning are both different approaches to research.
 While the former approach focuses on developing a theory, the latter tests an existing theory.

-In this article, we’ll gauge the difference between inductive reasoning and deductive reasoning and compare their strengths & limitations.
+In this article, we’ll gauge the difference between inductive vs. deductive reasoning and compare their strengths & limitations.

 Let’s get started.